Connecticut Military and Veterans Benefits

 Learn more about Connecticut State Taxes on U.S. Department of Veterans Affairs Disability Dependency and Indemnity Compensation

-Connecticut Taxes on Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP): SBP, RCSBP and RSFPP survivor annuities are not subject to Connecticut income taxes.
+Connecticut Taxes on Survivor Benefit Plan (SBP), Reserve Component Survivor Benefit Plan (RCSBP), and Retired Serviceman’s Family Protection Plan (RSFPP) Annuities: SBP, RCSBP and RSFPP annuities are not subject to Connecticut income taxes.

-Learn more about Connecticut Taxes on Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP)
+Learn more about Connecticut Taxes on Survivor Benefit Plan (SBP), Reserve Component Survivor Benefit Plan (RCSBP), and Retired Serviceman’s Family Protection Plan (RSFPP) Annuities

 Connecticut Military Spouse Residency Relief Act: A nonresident military Spouse who has the same state of residence as a nonresident Service member, who is stationed in Connecticut under military orders, is exempt from Connecticut income taxes on wages earned in Connecticut.
 The nonresident Spouse must pay taxes (if required) to their state of residence.